nikitbobba/lens-smear-detection/README.md

 An application that will detect any smear on camera lens given a set of images taken by the camera.

 ### Setup
-In order to run this project, you must have `Python 2.7` installed.
+In order to run this script, you must have `Python 2.7` installed.
 Additionally, you will need to have Open CV and Numpy installed as well.

 We recommend creating a `conda` environment and installing these two required packages.